sophiabrandt/fastapi-crud/README.md

 The repository contains the code from [Developing and Testing an Asynchronous API with FastAPI and Pytest][testdriven], with minor modifications.

+See [original repo by Michael Herman][origrepo] by Michael Herman for more information.

 ## Install

 You'll need Docker and docker-compose.